tianzhaohaha/tianzhaohaha.github.io/_pages/about.md

 My research aims to bridge the gap between cutting-edge AI capabilities and their responsible real-world applications by building <span style="color:MediumVioletRed; font-weight:bold;">**Trustworthy AI and Efficient AI**</span>.
 A list of topics I am actively working on:

-- **Model Editing**: to reduce the cost of upgrading LLMs and enable data-efficient alterations to the behavior of LLMs, while ensuring no adverse impact on other inputs.
-Recent work: <a href="https://arxiv.org/abs/2510.01172" style="text-decoration:none; color:#4169E1;">[SPHERE, ICLR 2026 submission]</a>
+- **: Knowledge Mechanisms and Editing**: to reduce the cost of upgrading LLMs and enable data-efficient alterations to the behavior of LLMs, while ensuring no adverse impact on other inputs.
+Recent work: <a href="https://arxiv.org/abs/2510.01172" style="text-decoration:none; color:#4169E1;">[SPHERE, ICLR 2026 in submission]</a>
   - Collaborated with <a href="https://jasonforjoy.github.io/" style="text-decoration:none; color:#4169E1;">Jiachen Gu</a> and <a href="https://yyzcowtodd.cn/" style="text-decoration:none; color:#4169E1; font-weight:;">Yunzhi Yao</a>, supervised by Prof. <a href="https://violetpeng.github.io/" style="text-decoration:none; color:#4169E1; font-weight:;">Nanyun (Violet) Peng</a> at the PLUSLAB, UCLA.
 - **Foundation Model**: to design large-scale foundation models for medical imaging that integrate multi-modal signals (MRI, CT, and clinical data) for deployment in real-world healthcare scenarios.
 Recent work: <a href="" style="text-decoration:none; color:#4169E1;">[Guess What's New Here? (:]</a>
   - Collaborated with <a href="https://beckschen.github.io/" style="text-decoration:none; color:#4169E1; font-weight:;">Jieneng Chen</a> and <a href="https://scholar.google.com/citations?user=Bo9xeqMAAAAJ" style="text-decoration:none; color:#4169E1; font-weight:;">Yuhan Wang</a>, supervised by Prof. <a href="https://yuyinzhou.github.io/" style="text-decoration:none; color:#4169E1; font-weight:;">Yuyin Zhou</a> at the VLAA Lab, UCSC.